Umbustado/UPSI/Single File Setup/Readme.txt

-This is a self-extracting archive of the USPI setup files
+This is a MSI installation package of USPI